 My scratch cooking journey started several years ago, and to be fair, it was forced upon me.
-Our oldest was found to be allergic to corn and 9 years ago, nearly all processed foods had some sort of corn in them.
+Our oldest was found to be allergic to corn and at that time, nearly all processed foods had some sort of corn in them.
 What I learned when I started making all of our bread, snacks, etc. was that once you get used to making things, you memorize the recipe.
 The hardest part about scratch cooking is making things you’ve never made before.

 I apply this same principal to meal prep.
 Making new recipes is much more time consuming than preparing meals you’re familiar with.
 For me, for our family, I am willing to trade in variety for home cooked meals.
 Which leads me to tip #1.

 Certain nights of each week get a specific item.
 Each week.
 Sundays are gluten-free pizza night in our house so that our son has something he enjoys taking for lunches during the school week.
 It’s a great social connector too because my parents join us.
 Jeremy and I aren’t feeling great eating pizza, so we make this dish instead and spice it up with our favorite Justa Pasta marinara used as our pizza sauce.

 Our anchor nights have shifted over the years as our family needs have ebbed and flowed with commitments and schedules.
 Right now, while I’m running two companies, we order Stella’s Kitchen for Monday and Friday night dinners for Jeremy and I. We make the kids something super simple these nights.
 Each week, I’ve already got three of the seven meals planned.
 It requires no thinking, simply making sure necessary items are on my grocery list (or in my instacart cart as the case may be…).
 And pulling together meals for only 3-4 nights each week leaves me less overwhelmed by scratch cooking.

 Which brings me to a really important part of meal prep: staying organized.
 And, The List.